ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 		-O $src/gvcfs/${}_raw.g.vcf.gz \
 		-ERC GVCF'

-If you are dealing with large files, HaplotypeCaller may take longer than your walltime!
-We'll fix this by breaking the job into multiple intervals, which will be every contig in our reference.
-This can be parallelized very efficiently across many cores:
+If you are dealing with large files, HaplotypeCaller may take longer than your walltime.
+The Scatter-gather Parallel section will outline how to fix that by breaking the job into multiple intervals.

-	# make our interval list
-	cut -f 1 ${reference}.fa.fai > $src/intervals.list

-	mkdir ${src}/gvcfs/${sample}
-	cat $src/intervals.list | env_parallel --sshloginfile $PBS_NODEFILE \
-		'gatk --java-options "-Xmx6g" HaplotypeCaller \
-		-R ${reference}.fa \
-		-I $src/bams/${sample}_recal.bam \
-		-O $src/gvcfs/${sample}/${sample}_{}_raw.g.vcf.gz \
-		-L {} \
-		-ERC GVCF'

-You'll run CombineGVCFs and GenotypeGVCFs per interval, before using GatherVcfs to bring together the output.
-I outline this full Scatter-Gather version at the example PBS script at the end.

 ### Consolidating and Genotyping ###

 This next step has two options, GenomicsDBImport and CombineGVCFs.
 GATK recommends GenomicsDBImport, as it is more efficient for large datasets, but it performs poorly on references with many contigs.
 CombineGVCFs takes a lot of memory for datasets with many samples.
 Overall, it seems that GenomicsDBImport is more suited for model organisms, while CombineGVCFs is more convenient for non-model organisms (which often have smaller projects and less contiguous references).
-If in doubt, I'd say go with GenomicsDBImport.
+If in doubt, I'd say go with CombineGVCFs, which is much easier to implement.
 Note that GenomicsDBImport must have intervals (generally corresponding to contigs or chromosomes) specified.
 GenomicsDBImport can take a file specifying GVCFs, but because CombineGVCFs cannot we just make a list of samples to combine programmatically and plug it in.
 Here is how we generate that command:

 	gvcf_names=""
 	while read sample; do